AntennaPod/antennapod.github.io/_blog/2023-05-08-introducing the home screen.md

 ---

 {: .lead}
-One of the biggest new features in AntennaPod 3.0 (available now on [Google Play](https://play.google.com/store/apps/details?id=de.danoeh.antennapod) and [F-Droid](https://f-droid.org/packages/de.danoeh.antennapod/)) is the Home screen.
+One of the biggest new features in AntennaPod 3.0 (available now on [Google Play](https://play.google.com/store/apps/details?id=de.danoeh.antennapod) and soon on [F-Droid](https://f-droid.org/packages/de.danoeh.antennapod/)) is the Home screen.
 It introduces a new way to get a quick overview, start listening and perform a range of actions.
 Which, in turn, allows you to enjoy the app without opening the menu to navigate between different screens.

 ## Personalising the app experience